yash30201/cs-notes/OS/notes/synchronisation.md

 To solve this problem, **Mutex lock** is used.

+### Mutex vs Semaphores

++ Mutex is a locking mechanism
++ Semaphores are signalling mechanism
++ Mutex and Binary semaphore may seem same by inherently they work of different concepts but both shared same problems of deadlock and priority inversion
++ Mutex can only be unlocked by the context with locked it, whereas semaphores can be unlocked by others also.
++ In semaphores, we divide the shared resources into parts so that many processes can work on different part.
++ But in mutex, only one thread can access a shared resource at a time.

 In this approach, in the entry section of code, a LOCK is acquired over the critical resources modified and used inside the critical section, and in the exit section that LOCK is released.